Updated: Jan 13

 While major corporations close down, schools close across the nation, colleges go online, major events are canceled, and travel is banned – those in agriculture faithfully do their jobs every day.
 Ranchers must feed their cattle, dairymen must milk their cows, hay haulers deliver their loads, and famers must tend to their fields.
 Agriculture waits for no one.
 There are simply no days off.

 Agriculture is about more than the money made.
-It’s a good life, but a hard living.
+Agriculture is a good life, but a hard living.
 We deal with constant uncertainty with market prices, rainfall, and the weather.
-We do it because our great grandfathers did it.
-Because we want to continue a legacy.
-Because we take pride in feeding America.
+We do it because our great grandfathers did it, because we want to continue a legacy, because we take pride in feeding America.

 Be thankful when you see the farmer cutting hay in the middle of the night, when you see the rancher feeding cattle in the snow, when you catch a whiff of the chicken ranch, or when you hear cattle bawling.
 Not everyone gets to live in the “land of plenty”.
 We are so blessed as Americans and sometimes we forget to appreciate these little things.
 Not everyone in the world or even in America gets to live near agriculture.
 It is a blessing not to be taken lightly.